Hamzazaheer721/ReactJS-Updated-boilerplate/README.md

 Switch to other branches for respective boilerplates
+- main branch has default css styling boilerplate.
-- switch to feature/styled-components will come with css in js approach.
+- Switch to feature/styled-components, gives boilerplate with css in js approach.
+- Switch to feature/antd to have boilerplate with antd and styled-components.